Tuch scores in OT, Knights beat Avs 4-3 for top seed

 The Avalanche side responded: “You guys just love to gamble don’t ya?”

 NOTES: Vegas F Max Pacioretty is getting closer to a return after suffering a minor injury during training camp before heading to Edmonton.
 How close?
 “Really close,” coach Peter DeBoer said.
-“That’s all I can tell you.” … Golden Knights D Shea Theodore had two assists. … Avs F Nazem Kadri had two assists.
+“That’s all I can tell you.” … Golden Knights D Shea Theodore had two assists. … Avs F Nazem Kadri and Rantanen each had two assists.

 More AP NHL coverage: https://apnews.com/NHL